We're reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 That metal rack inside your new oven is safe to use for cooking several dishes simultaneously.

-The additional wave flows moving over, under, and the sides of the food or container aid in thawing and cooking.
+Since the racks allow for better energy wave and heat circulation, they are also excellent for microwave defrosting.
+The additional wave flows moving over, under, and around the food or container aid in thawing and cooking.

-Food is heated up quickly and uniformly thanks to the efficient circulation of hot air through the oven cavity.
+This makes them superb for baking, roasting, and grilling.
+Food heats up quickly and evenly thanks to the efficient circulation of hot air through the oven cavity.

 Is a Metal Rack in a Microwave Safe?